Establishing Eligibility for Academic Accommodations

 Because you must arrange accommodations in advance, you should establish eligibility early, even if you are unsure whether you will need accommodations for your courses.
 You should also review each syllabus at the start of the term to decide whether to request accommodations for that course.
-Once an assignment or exam is complete, you may not request an accommodation, even if your academic performance was affected by disability.
+Once an assignment or exam is complete, you may not request an accommodation to be retroactive, even if your academic performance was affected by disability.

 Who is eligible

 In order to be eligible to receive academic accommodations, you must have a disability and be otherwise qualified.
-Disability means that you (1) have a physical or mental impairment that substantially limits one or more major life activities, (2) have a record of such an impairment, or (3) are regarded as having such an impairment.
-Otherwise qualified means that you are able to meet all of a program’s requirements in spite of the disability.
+Disability means that you (1) have a physical or mental condition that substantially limits one or more major life activities, (2) have a record of such a condition, or (3) are regarded as having such a condition.
+Otherwise qualified means that you are able to meet all academic and behavior requirements and standards set by the institution with or without accommodation.

-Documentation should be provided from a licensed professional qualified to make the diagnosis (such as a medical doctor or psychologist), and it should identify the tests or instruments that formed the basis of the diagnosis, including scores.
-For disabilities that are not readily apparent or that may change over time, documentation should be recent enough to describe the present condition and limitations (be aware that testing agencies may require documentation that is even more current).
+For disabilities that are not readily apparent or that may change over time, documentation should be recent enough to describe the present condition and limitations (be aware that testing agencies like the GRE, LSAT, and MCAT may require documentation that is even more current).

 Students who do not yet have appropriate documentation are encouraged to meet with the Accessibility Services Specialist to determine if temporary accommodations might be appropriate while the documentation is being secured.